sw00/sett.sh/content/posts/2020/04/fundamental-leverage.md

 [^serialisation]: Never mind that these are serialisation formats and not programming languages so they are limited in expressivity.
-[^compsci]: some semblance of this is taught as part of computer science education but I've hardly ever seen such thinking applied in the wild.
+[^compsci]: Some semblance of this is taught as part of computer science education but I've hardly ever seen such thinking applied in the wild.
 [^management]: I also have a bone to pick with the management of software projects not being conducive to such approaches, but I won't get into that here.